thesephist/dotink/content/posts/elf.md

 Here's our high level roadmap.
 We need to go from x86 assembly, which looks like this for a Hello World program:

 _(If you've written x86 assembly before, you might notice this isn't standard syntax.
-Because August is a toy assembler, I made some subjective aesthetic choices in syntax to make parsing a little simpler and syntax a little nicer, but it shouldn't get in the way of reading the code.
+Because August is a toy assembler, I started with the Intel syntax but made some subjective aesthetic choices to make parsing a little simpler and syntax a little nicer, but it shouldn't get in the way of reading the code.
 Notably, we don't have commas separating arguments, we don't have the `global` directive because every symbol is global, and data segment syntax is a little different.)_

 ```
 section .text